 Criticism and Issues

 There is evidence to show that immigration may have no impact on employment or hours worked by citizens born in the country.
-Research suggests that it may have had a positive effect for low paid workers by allowing technology which only needs low-skilled operators, to be economically viable.
-This makes it less likely that low-skilled workers’ jobs are replaced11.
+Research suggests that it may have had a positive effect for low paid workers by allowing technology which only needs low-skilled operators to be economically viable.
+This makes it less likely that low-skilled workers’ jobs are replaced10.
+More than that, immigration increases productivity in the unskilled sector.11 The effect on unskilled wages of immigration is very small and actually positive on average wages12.